Jamie Lee Curtis shoots down The Princess Bride remake chatter

 "Life is pain highness," she added.
 "Anyone who says differently is selling something!'"

-Cast member Cary Elwes also weighed in on the social media site.
+Actor Cary Elwes, who played Westley in the movie, also weighed in with a few comments on the social media site.

 "There's a shortage of perfect movies in this world," he wrote.
 "It would be a pity to damage this one."